United Nations Food and Agriculture Organization (FAO)

 Current Plans and Initiatives

-FAO is actively involved in multiple initiatives aimed at countering the challenges brought by the recent rise in food prices.
-These include supporting sustainable agriculture practices, enhancing food systems to be more resilient to price shocks, and assisting member countries in implementing policies that mitigate the adverse effects of increased food prices on vulnerable populations.
+FAO is actively engaged in initiatives to counter the challenges posed by rising food prices.
+These efforts include promoting sustainable agricultural practices, enhancing the resilience of food systems against price shocks, and assisting member countries in implementing policies to mitigate the adverse effects of increased food prices on vulnerable populations.
+FAO remains committed to advancing the Sustainable Development Goals, particularly those focused on Zero Hunger and adaptable agricultural processes, as it adapts to current global food market trends.